aws-samples/aws-lex-v2-cfn-cr/README.md

 ### Usage

+Once you have deployed the Custom Resource stack as described above, you are ready to use it in your own CloudFormation templates.
 There are three Custom Resources that work together:

-1. **LexBot:** Deploys a Lex bot incuding associated locales, slot types, intents and slots.
-Updates are done to the DRAFT version.
-It builds all locales after creation/updates
+1. **LexBot:** Deploys a Lex bot including associated subresources: locales, slot types, intents and slots.
+These subresources are managed as a unit with the bot so everything is managed from a single resource.
+CloudFormation changes are done to the `DRAFT` version of the bot.
+The Custom Resource automatically builds all locales after successful CloudFormation deployments
-2. **LexBotVersion:** Creates immutable bot versions from the DRAFT version
+2. **LexBotVersion:** Creates immutable bot versions from the bot `DRAFT` version
 3. **LexBotAlias:** Provisions and manages a bot alias that is pointed to a version

-The snippett below shows an example of how to use this Custom Resource in your CloudFormation templates after your deploy this application.
+The snippett below shows an example of how to use these Custom Resources in your CloudFormation templates:

-Generally, the Custom Resource proxies the requests to the corresponding Create/Update/Delete operations of the Lex V2 Models API using boto3.
-For details, see the [boto3 Lex V2 Models reference](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/lexv2-models.html)

-Note that the attributes with the prefix `CR.` are used as a marker for subresources and for cases where the underlying API requires an ID that needs to be dynamically resolved.

 ```yaml
 Parameters: